 The impact of this practice is widespread.
 Your life will transform and your career will transform in magnificent ways.
 Because here’s the real dark side to the need for validation:

 If someone can validate you and that gives you power, they can also invalidate you and take all that power away.
 It’s giving someone else a helix of power that determines everything about your success or failure.
 And you’re the one giving someone else the power to curse you by fostering this negative belief and practice.

 From that lower, insecure position, you’re subconsciously waiting for people to tell you how bad you are, or that you’re not good enough.
 You’re waiting for someone to confirm the negative beliefs you have about yourself.

 When they do, the insecurity is upheld.
 “See, Jack said I suck at writing cool blog articles.
 I knew it!”

 Which leads to you second-guessing yourself, and not really putting your heart or your best effort forward.
 Why put your best effort or try your best when you believe your best isn’t good enough?
 You invalidate yourself with your own beliefs.

 This is why so many people settle for average work, average lives, average relationships.
 Or even worse, why so many people settle for unhealthy and dysfunctional relationships.

 They don’t feel worthy of goodness.
 Because somewhere in time, someone said they weren’t worthy (or that’s how they interpreted it)?

 Yep, you read that right.
 Give YOURSELF permission.
 To.
 Be.
 Awesome!

 But you have to give yourself the power to determine your worth.
-Let no one else do that.
+Allow no one else to do that!